This post is part of the series His Encouragement

 Beloved, let us take this privilege of speaking with our Creator for granted no longer.
 Whenever we face any difficulty or uncertainty, let us go to Him first — not as a last resort.

-Let us respect the precious time we spend in prayer as we would a conversation with a loved one or dear friend, for He is the greatest and dearest of all friends you and I could ever have.
+Let us respect the precious time we spend in prayer as we would a conversation with a loved one or dear friend.
+After all, God is the greatest and dearest of all friends you and I could ever have.

 What verse has touched your heart this week?
 Share in the comments below!